smart-data-lake/smart-data-lake/docs/reference/dataQuality.md

 ```

 ## Expectations on Actions
-Its also possible to define certain expectations on the Action.
-They are used to measure and validate metrics about the transformation process, e.g. transfer rate (output/input count) and completness (total output count/total input count).
+It's also possible to define certain expectations on the Action.
+They are used to measure and validate metrics about the transformation process, e.g. transfer rate (output/input count) and completeness (total output count/total input count).

 ```
 dataObjects {